Approaching human 3D shape perception with neurally mappable models: Results

-To complete the analogous task on DNNs (Fig 1b), each of the three images for a given trial are fed into a given network then features were extracted from the penultimate layer (before the classification layer) for each image.
+To complete the analogous task on DNNs (Fig 1b), each of the three images for a given trial are fed into a given network and unit activity was extracted from the penultimate layer (before the classification layer) for each image.
 The match-to-sample task is completed via a similarity-based measure; cosine similarity is computed between the sample/target and sample/lure model features, and the trial is counted as correct if the sample-target similarity is higher than the sample-lure similarity.
-For the standard DNN model zoo, we use 25 CNNs from PyTorch \cite{NEURIPS2019_9015} and 25 ViTs from the timm package (timm.fast.ai), all pretrained for object classification on ImageNet.
+For the standard DNN model zoo, we use 25 CNNs from PyTorch [28] and 25 ViTs from the timm package (timm.fast.ai), all pretrained for object classification on ImageNet.
+We also test 3 resnet50 CNNs trained on Stylized-ImageNet (Stylized-IN), a version of ImageNet which texture cues related to object category and increase human-alignment on an adversarial texture vs shape categorization task \cite{geirhos2018imagenet}.

 As expected, we observe a large gap in both accuracy and trial-level similarity between ImageNet DNNs and human behavior (Fig. 1c).
 Humans performed well on the task ($M=0.89, STD=0.051$, Fig. 1c, x-axis).
 A noise ceiling was computed as the cosine similarity between a given participant’s trial-wise performance and the mean trial-wise accuracies across all other participants, computed in a leave-one-participant-out fashion and averaged across participants ($M=0.96, STD=0.020$, Fig. 1c, y-axis).
 As with the human noise-ceiling, similarity to human behavior for each DNN model was computed as the cosine similarity between the vector of model responses across trials and the average human accuracy for each trial.
-We see much lower performance for all CNNs, with gaps in both accuracy $(M=0.70, STD_{toHumanAccuracy}=-3.75)$ and trial-level similarity to humans $(M=0.85, STD_{toHumanNoiseCeiling}=-5.47)$.
-ViTs showed a similar gap compared to humans as CNNs in both accuracy $(M=0.71, STD_{toHumanAccuracy}=-3.58)$ and trial-level similarity to humans $(M=0.86, STD_{toHumanNoiseCeiling}=-4.99)$.
+We see much lower performance for ImageNet CNNs, with gaps in both accuracy $(M=0.70, STD_{toHumanAccuracy}=-3.75)$ and trial-level similarity to humans $(M=0.85, STD_{toHumanNoiseCeiling}=-5.47)$.
+ImageNet ViTs showed a similar gap compared to humans as CNNs in both accuracy $(M=0.71, STD_{toHumanAccuracy}=-3.58)$ and trial-level similarity to humans $(M=0.86, STD_{toHumanNoiseCeiling}=-4.99)$.
+The three CNNs trained on Stylized-ImageNet, which is designed to induce a shape bias, performed slightly worse than standard ImageNet CNNs on accuracy $(M=0.68, STD_{toHumanAccuracy}=-4.21)$ and trial-level similarity to humans $(M=0.84, STD_{toHumanNoiseCeiling}=-6.11)$.
 These findings highlight the 3D shape processing gap that has been reported in the literature between standard DNNs trained on large corpuses of natural images and humans that we aim to address with the following work.